Hi there! My name is Teo Samaržija. I am a computer engineer (I have a

 prokaryotes but not eukaryotes is already amazing, we cannot

-expect that there are more.
-And lab-grown meat won't address the
+take on superbacteria is that lab-grown meat won't address the

 problem of superbacteria because almost all antibiotics used in